Skip to content

 Two ledgers, two loops, fixed specialist roster.

-• Task ledger — given facts, facts to look up, facts to derive, educated guesses, and a step-by-step plan in natural language.
+• Task ledger — given facts, facts to look up, facts to derive, educated guesses, and a step-by-step plan in natural language (Magentic-One paper).

-• Progress ledger — for each iteration: is the request satisfied, is the team looping, is forward progress being made, who speaks next, what should they be asked.
+• Progress ledger — per iteration: is the request satisfied, is the team looping, is progress being made, who speaks next, what to ask them.

 • Outer loop — initialises / updates the task ledger; resets agent context when the plan changes.